 Some of you may have read my "lessons learned in India" when I wrote about Indian Carrot Pudding, which was a whirlwind review of a 3-week trip.
 Trying to cover all of the lessons I learned in a single blog-post-sized anecdote would have been an impossible task.
-So I skipped some things, piecing together the parts that seems to flow into the story and skipping the things that would require too many words.
+So I skipped some things -- the parts that required too many word to communicate - piecing together the parts that seems to flow into the story.
 I intentionally skipped one of the most important cooking lessons I have ever learned about Indian cooking, knowing too well that really setting the scene--there we four of us, crammed into a stone kitchen that was no more than 5 feet by 3 feet- would require too many words.
 It would come up again.
 I knew it would, because there was no way I could go to long with out bringing up what has now become my Indian cooking mantra.

 So let's set the scene: It's New Years day.
 After traveling for weeks, my dad and I have yet to come across our favorite Indian dish of all, Malai Kafta.
 We follow the guide book's suggestion to take cooking classes, following it's directions to a single home address.
 This throws us off, but it is India, after all, so we knock anyways.
-A middle aged women that is stout and starting to grey answers the door: Yes, I am Rojhi, and I will teach you to cook the curry.
-What would you like to learn?
+A middle aged women that is stout and starting to grey answers the door.

-It's that small kitchen.
-There is one entry (no door, just a door frame), and one window (no glass), directly across from it.
-The rest of the kitchen is build of red-brown stone blocks, even the counter (or maybe it was cement?
-It was so many years ago).
-Manish lights the range--a single burner- with a lighter.
+Next thing I know we're in her tiny kitchen.
+There is one entry (no door, just a door frame), and one window (no glass).
+The rest of the kitchen is build of stone blocks, even the counter.
+Rojhi lights the range--a single burner- with a lighter.
 Her daughter, who is maybe 3 years old, squats on the counter in the corner, squeezing bread dough between her little hands, practicing her Chapati-making skills (in retrospect, I can't help but think of this as a game of real-life patty cake).

-Once the stove is lit, Rojhi Pulls out green chilies, fresh ginger root, and garlic.
+Once the stove is lit, Rojhi pulls out green chilies, fresh ginger root, and garlic.
 She lays them on the counter, and waves her hands over them.
 In broken English, she tells me the names of each one.
-She does not look for a second towards my dad, the fourth person in the room (men in India do not cook--he must've brought me here so I could learn).
+She does not look for a second towards my dad, the fourth person in the room (men in India do not cook).
 Still, my dad is the one that understands her accent more clearly, and he tells me what she says.
 The 3 Gs of Indian Cooking, he translates.
-(No, not Girls, Guns, and Glory.)
+Green chilies, ginger, garlic.

 Rojhi goes on to show us how to make our favorite Malai Kafta, Chana Masala, and Dal Makhani, starting each one the same way.
 Green Chilies.
 Garlic.
 Ginger.
 Ghee should be added as the 4th G, as it was actually the first thing she put in every pan, but replacing it with butter or coconut oil does little to change a curry's final flavor.

 This Curry Braised Lamb begins the same way all great Indian curries do, and finishes with Northern Kashmiri flare--warm cinnamon, cloves, safflower- that makes it stand out in a line-up of Masala dishes.
 While many traditional Indian dishes are vegetarian, Lamb is a wonderful backdrop for the sweet-and-spicy blend of seasonings.
-This dish serves a crowd, or treats two to a warm dinner and rich leftovers for several days.
+This dish serves a crowd.
 I made it in the slow cooker, so the meat is tender and aromatic.

 Serves: 10+ | Total Time: 15 active minutes